Graduate Course Catalog 2014-2015

 The University of New Hampshire assesses mandatory fees to support expenses associated with the participation in an academic community.
 Mandatory fees are defined as fees that all students are assessed as a prerequisite for registration unless specifically exempt.
 Mandatory fees are assessed because the services made available through such fees benefit the overall educational experience of the students, including academic, co-curricular, health-related, and recreational programs.
 It is recognized that not all students will use the benefits and privileges made available by fee-supported activities to an equal extent.
 The services and facilities supported by fees are available to all.
 The special circumstances of part-time and graduate students are reflected in the University's fee structure.

 Full mandatory fees are assessed to graduate students (registered for 9 or more credits), national student exchange students, doctoral research, and master’s continuing research students.
-Graduate students registered for 5-8 credits are assessed one-half of the cost.
-Students registered for 1-4 credits are assessed only the technology fee.
+Graduate students registered for 5 to 8 credits are assessed one-half of the cost.
+Students registered for 1 to 4 credits are assessed only the technology fee.
 Students enrolled in Manchester campus programs pay Manchester mandatory fees.
+Students enrolled in the UNH School of Law pay the fees associated with that campus.
 Students enrolled as non-degree full-time special students (13 or more undergraduate credits or 9 or more graduate credits) pay full mandatory fees.

 The graduate-student mandatory fees include: